pixselve-school/DMB-TP/TP3 PROJECT/README.md

 In this projet we will be analyzing the [NYC Yellow Taxi Trip Data](https://www.kaggle.com/datasets/elemento/nyc-yellow-taxi-trip-data)

+We will be using a small subset of the data with the 500000 first rows of the dataset of 2015.

 ## Dataset Columns

 | Field Name            | Description                                                                                                           |